python-poetry/poetry/docs/cli.md

 environment

 {{% note %}}
 The `self add` command works exactly like the [`add` command](#add).
-However, is different in that the packages managed are for Poetry's runtime environment.
+However, it is different in that the packages managed are for Poetry's runtime environment.

 The package specification formats supported by the `self add` command are the same as the ones supported by the [`add` command](#add).